 “Bean There, Read That,” the book club for young professionals in their 20s and 30s, will meet once again on Tuesday January 22, 2013 7:00-8:30PM at PTs Coffee Roasting Co.
 Cafe to discuss The Year of Living Biblically: One Man’s Humble Quest to Follow the Bible as Literally as Possible by A.J.
 Jacobs.
 The Year of […]

 Eighteen lucky teens got to make holiday sugar cookies from scratch on Monday, December 10.
 Most of the teens were inexperienced in the kitchen so they were given very simple detailed instructions.
 Lesson 1: read the recipe before you start adding the ingredients.
 Lesson 2: fill your measuring cup to the top, don’t scoop the Crisco from […]

-The next trivia programs at the library are scheduled for Friday, September 28, 2012 from 6:30-9PM and Saturday, September 29, 2012 from 3-5:30 pm.
-Registration begins August 1, call 785-580-4540 to reserve a spot for your team.
+Who are the smartest people in Topeka?
+See the winners from the December 2012 trivia event!
+The next trivia program at the library is scheduled for Friday, January 25, 2013 from 6:30-9PM and Saturday, January 26, 2013 from 3-5:30 pm.
+Registration for those events begins on December 1 – call 785-580-4540 to reserve a spot for your team.